howech/gestalt/README.md

 - ready

  A ready event is emitted when the object becomes ready for use.
 For ConfigFile objects, this means that the file has been loaded.
 For other objects, it might mean something different.
+By default, a configuration object will emit a 'ready' event in the next tick after it was initialized.
+This behavior can be changed by setting the 'initial_state' option to 'not ready' and then changing the state to 'ready' through some other means (e.g. upon successfully loading a file).

 - invalid